-The first argument comes from the fact that a PR and its PM in an EPC do not have to agree in Case, as we have observed in (9c) and (10).
-If the particles they bear are both Case markers, then we must stipulate that the PR and the PM of an EPC always agree in Case, as has been suggested by Kim (1989, 1990), But if we impose any type of Case concord restriction on them, then we cannot account for when they must agree in Case and when not.
+The first argument comes from the fact that, in an EPC, a PR and its PM do not have to agree in Case, as we have observed in (9c) and (10).
+If the particles they bear are Case markers, then we must stipulate that a PR and its PM of an EPC always agree in Case, as has been suggested by Kim (1989, 1990), But if we impose any type of Case concord restriction on them, then we cannot account for when they must agree in Case and when not.
 In contrast, if we treat -i/ka and -ul/-lul in Korean as ambiguous between Case markers and focus markers, as argued by Schütze (1996: 357), then we can more readily account for seemingly problematic data like (9c) and (10).
-In brief, a PR and its PM need not agree in Case because while one of them bears a structural case marker, the other actually bears a focus marker.
+In brief, under this new way of looking at things, a PR and its PM need not agree in Case because while one of them bears a structural case marker, the other actually bears a focus marker.